Myanmar bans UN official as military finds mass grave in Rakhine

 Yanghee Lee, UN Special Rapporteur on the situation of human rights in Myanmar, was informed Wednesday all access to the country has been denied and cooperation withdrawn for the duration of her tenure, the UN said in a statement.

-"I am puzzled and disappointed by this decision by the Myanmar Government," Lee said.
+"I am puzzled and disappointed by this decision by the Myanmar government," Lee said.
 "This declaration of non-cooperation with my mandate can only be viewed as a strong indication that there must be something terribly awful happening in Rakhine, as well as in the rest of the country."

+Myanmar government spokesman Zaw Htay told CNN Lee "is not impartial and objective when conducting her work, there is no trust in her."

 The ban came a day after Myanmar state media reported that a mass grave with 10 bodies inside had been found at Inn Din, north of Rakhine state capital Sittwe.
 Photos published by the military showed the grave being exhumed and multiple skeletal remains.